japila-books/spark-sql-internals/docs/spark-sql-SparkPlanner.md

 If not (i.e. it is neither possible to use a column pruning only nor evaluate filter conditions), `pruneFilterProject` does the following:

 .
-Applies the input `scanBuilder` function to the projection and filtering columns that creates a new <<spark-sql-SparkPlan.adoc#, physical operator>>
+Applies the input `scanBuilder` function to the projection and filtering columns that creates a new <<SparkPlan.md#, physical operator>>

 .
 Creates a <<spark-sql-SparkPlan-FilterExec.adoc#creating-instance, FilterExec>> unary physical operator (with the unhandled predicate expressions if available)